benkolera/elm-gorillas/README.md

 Notes
 -----
-* Why am I using floats for the x/y coords?
-Seems a bit funky.
+* Floats are being used for the coords because that's what Graphics.Collage does.
+Still dunno why.
+Pixels are indivisible, right?
 * Why am I using records for everything.
 It's getting annoying.

 Acknowledgements